-This is my review of the Virgin Atlantic Reward+ Mastercard credit card.
+This is our review of the Virgin Atlantic Reward+ Mastercard credit card.

 If you want to check your credit record before applying for a new card, click here to get your free Experian Credit Score.

 This article was updated on 2nd November 2020, and all of the information is correct as of that date.
 Ignore the original publication date shown.